apache/gravitino/docs/apache-hive-catalog.md

 ### Table properties

 Table properties supply or set metadata for the underlying Hive tables.
 The following table lists predefined table properties for the Hive table.
-In addition, you can also define your own key-value pair properties, which can also be transmitted to the underlying Hive table.
+Additionally, you can define your own key-value pair properties and transmit them to the underlying Hive database.

 | Property Name      | Description                                                                                                                             | Default Value                                                                                                                                       | Required | Since version |
 |--------------------|-----------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|----------|---------------|